romanboehm/romanboehm.github.io/content/til/vs-code-devcontainer-ssh.md

 With this setup, there's _nothing_ left to configure in VS Code itself, esp. in your `devcontainer.json` config file.
 Open the folder in your container and interact with whatever remote destination your SSH key is designated for.
 In my case, I can pull/push to GitHub.

 Note: You might want to move the `ssh-add ...` commands into `devcontainer.json`'s `"initializeCommand"` option.
 I didn't want to do that, however, since it would make my container very much Apple-specific.
-With all my Devcontainers, I very much expect the OS setup to make the necessary SSH keys available to the "OS-agnostic" SSH Agent abstraction, which, in turn, automatically gets forwarded to the container when using Devcontainer's default setup.
+With all my Devcontainers, I very much expect to have whatever I'm using configured to make the necessary SSH keys available to the "OS-agnostic" SSH Agent abstraction, which, as mentioned above, automatically gets forwarded to the container when using Devcontainer's default setup.